Create a VIP Local Development Environment

 vip dev-env create --slug=example-site

-- How would you like to source vip-go-mu-plugins · Select the Enter or Return key to accept the default value “Demo”.
-This will automatically load the production branch of VIP MU plugins on the created local environment.
+• How would you like to source vip-go-mu-plugins · Select the Enter or Return key to accept the default value “Demo”.
+This will automatically load the staging branch of VIP MU plugins on the created local environment.

 If the creation process is successful, details about the newly created environment will be output in the command line followed by a confirmation message ✓ environment created.